Suzuki Cervo: Cervo SS40 (2nd generation)

-There was also a CS-M / CS-QM special edition (based on the CS-D) in either an all-white or an all-red paint scheme with a black-and-red interior (¥633,000 / ¥673,000).
+There was also a CS-M / CS-QM special edition (based on the CS-D) in either an all-white or an all-red paint scheme with a black-and-red interior (円633,000 / 円673,000).
 The CS-G was aimed at a more masculine clientele, and was the first SS40 Cervo to use male models in the advertising.
 The CS-F had a very high 5th gear and offered a 5% gas mileage improvement over other Cervos.

-An even sportier version appeared in November 1983, when the CT and CT-G Turbo versions were offered.
+An even sportier version appeared in November 1983, when the turbocharged CT and CT-G versions were offered.
 The F5A Turbo was Suzuki's first forced induction car engine and produced 40 PS and a useful 54 Nm.
 It received an electronic carburetor and a lower compression rate of 8,6:1.
 Only a five-speed manual transmission was available, and front disc brakes were standard.
-The CT weighed in at 560 kg, prices were ¥748,000 and ¥898,000 respectively.
+The CT weighed in at 560 kg, prices were 円748,000 and 円898,000 respectively.
 A two-tone red-and-black interior and dummy hood scoop added to the Turbo's sporty looks, while the CT-G also received a rev counter.
 Top speed has been quoted at 135 km/h.

 In January 1985 another minor facelift occurred, with new, more comfortable seats and a new front grille.
 The interior also sported more fabric, an improved manual shifter and a half-leather steering wheel on the CT-G. The side mirrors were now mounted in the corner between the door and A-pillar, rather than on the door itself.
 The CT-G received body colored bumpers and mirrors, which was optional on lesser versions.
 Power output was up to 31 PS, due to a new carburetor.
 Top speed according to German Auto Katalog was up by five, to 120 km/h.
 The lineup consisted of the CT-G (sporty Turbo), CS-G (sporty NA), CS-D / CS-QD ("deluxe" versions - with a vinyl rear seat nonetheless) and CS / CS-Q (standard version).

 With Kei car sales shrinking overall and the Cervo losing market share, sales were dropping precipitously.
 In February 1987 the second-generation Cervo received its third and final update.
 The Turbo was discontinued and the lineup rationalized to two versions, the sporty CS-G with a 5-speed manual and the lower grade CS-D with either a 4-speed manual or the 2-speed automatic.
 As further rationalization, all models now had roll-type safety belts (hitherto, CS and CS-D versions had come with fixed belts), front disc brakes and air conditioning.